This post may contain affiliate links. Please read our disclosure policy.

-dipping pepperoni sticks into marinara sauce
+Hand dipping pepperoni stick into marinara sauce.

 • Pizza Sauce – Your favorite jarred pizza sauce is perfect for this recipe.
 You can even use spaghetti sauce!